Tourney of Stahleck

 • Plot phase:

-• Each team can secretly consult each other on what to play from their plots.
+• Each team can consult each other on what to play from their plots.
 You are allowed to secretly show your partner your plot before choosing them.

 • Whoever wins initiative chooses who goes first and then first player chooses when revealed orders.